+Deliveries

+All deliveries of TCS food must have the appropriate level of refrigeration (chilled items 41°F or below - only exception is for shell eggs which can be delivered at 45°F or below;

+frozen items 0°F or below) related to their product.
+Delivery vehicles must not contaminate food items, and must be insect, rodent, and live animal free.

+Meats

+All meats sold at a farmers' market must be inspected by a federal or state inspector.
+No chilled fresh meat or poultry products will be marketed.
+Only frozen meat and frozen poultry products that have been processed in a USDA Food Safety Inspection Service (FSIS) licensed and inspected, or an approved State facility, will be accepted at delivery and sold at the market.
+Any preparation instructions or suggestions must be compliant with all FSIS food safety requirements.

+Produce

+All produce must be of fresh market quality, free from active insect infestation and damage, and have no residue such as dirt or mud that cannot be removed by normal washing.
+Sales of produce are limited to uncut, raw agricultural products.

+Seafood

-- 6. Seafood.
-Fish cannot be processed on site (filleted, gutted) and it must be delivered, stored and handled under basic food safety guidelines.
+Fish cannot be processed on site (filleted, gutted) and it must be delivered, stored, and handled under basic food safety guidelines.
 For shrimp sales, basic food safety practices and purchase from licensed harvesters and sellers are required.
 Seafood vehicles transporting seafood shall be completely enclosed, and easily cleanable.
+Seafood vehicles must also maintain all products in coolers that are easily cleanable.

+Shell Eggs

-Seafood vehicles must also maintain all products in coolers that are easily cleanable. - 7.
-Shell eggs.
-Shell eggs must be delivered under refrigeration at an ambient temperature of not more than 45°F, and be maintained at such temperatures throughout storage and sale.
+Shell eggs must be delivered under refrigeration at an ambient temperature of not more than 45°F and be maintained at such temperatures throughout storage and sale.
 Only shell eggs with clean, intact shells will be accepted.
-Cartons will be properly labeled to include source. - 8.
-Shellfish.
+Cartons will be properly labeled to include source.

+Shellfish

 Licensed wholesale shellfish dealers may sell shellfish at farmer's markets.
+All deliveries of shucked shellfish and shell stock must meet the requirements of the FDA Food Code.

+Types of Markets

-All deliveries of shucked shellfish and shell stock must meet the requirements of the FDA Food Code. - 9.
-Types of Markets.
-Because the term Farmers Market can include a wide spectrum of operations, the US Army Public Health Center and the Navy and Marine Corps Public Health Center developed the following descriptions for three levels of markets based on the types of food sold, required facilities/equipment to support the operation, and required preventive medicine, military public health and veterinary support.
+Because the term Farmers Market can include a wide spectrum of operations, the US Army Public Health Center and the Navy and Marine Corps Force Health Protection Command developed the following descriptions for three levels of markets based on the types of food sold, required facilities/equipment to support the operation, and required preventive medicine, military public health, and veterinary support.